dangtrivan15/cake-assignment/README.md

 SFTP Implementations to above interfaces are straight forward with few edge cases handling and "decorations":
 * A `File` class was created to map with the author's mental model more easily.
-* A `FileContent` implementation of `DataPoint` represent the content of the file atomically, while chunking its content to small strings (or bytes if needed) lazily to avoid OOM for big files.
+* A `FileContent` implementation of `DataPoint` represent the content of the file atomically, while chunking its content to small byte arrays lazily to avoid OOM for big files.
 * The `Source` implementation is straight forward by reading data in binary form in fix sized (1024 bytes) chunks, while the `Destination` needs to handle revert, even for the case of already-exist file, by backing-up the file before processing the update operation.
 Both just leveraged the use of Airflow SFTP provider.
+Here the file's name is used as the `id` for state management.
 * The `StateMachine` simply share the Airflow's Postgres, using `psycopg2` as its client.
 * For simplicity, the `Transformer` here convert all `\s` characters to `_`.
 This can be done for a single character, which can be correctly proceeded in any data chunk without knowing the content of the next one (as chunking can not be done smaller than a single character).